rathinamtrainers/aws-advanced-networking/010-docs/030-hybrid-networking/LAB-015-vpn-site-to-site.md

 ### Step 5: Simulate On-Premises Configuration
 For this lab, we'll use an EC2 instance to simulate the on-premises router.

+**IMPORTANT**: AWS VPN requires DH Group 2 (modp1024) support.
+Due to compatibility issues, use Ubuntu with StrongSwan instead of Amazon Linux with Libreswan.

 1. **Create "On-Premises" Simulation VPC**
    - Create a separate VPC: `OnPrem-Simulation-VPC`
    - CIDR: `192.168.0.0/16`